Patrick322/instagram/README.md

 ## Features
 As a user is required to:

-    * Sign in to the application.
+    1. Sign in to the application.
-    * Login to the application      after sighning to.
+    2. Login to the application      after sighning to.
-    *
+    3. search for different users